-The French press and the Percolator are timeless classics of the coffee world and used by avid coffee drinkers.
+The French press and the Percolator are timeless classics of the coffee world and are used by avid coffee drinkers.
 But when you compare them against each other, who comes out on top in the battle of percolator vs french press?

 In today’s battle of the classics, The French Press vs. Percolator, let’s see who is the more effective coffeemaker.